Matthew A. Scogin: Academia

 Scogin assumed the role of president of Hope College on July 1, 2019, and was inaugurated on September 13, 2019.
 Since taking office, he has launched a new vision and initiative to fully fund tuition called Hope Forward.

 Awards

 Scogin received the U.S. Treasury Department Exceptional Service Award in 2008.
 In 2013, he was one of 19 leaders of New York City to be named a David Rockefeller Fellow by the Partnership for New York City.
 Hope College recognized him with a Young Alumni Award in 2014.

-Public Communications
+Public communications

 Scogin's plan for Hope Forward has been written about in the Chronicle of Higher Education and Forbes.
 In 2022, Scogin presented his vision for Hope Forward at the annual SxSW EDU conference in Austin, Texas.
-He has also appeared on the Mitch Albom radio show, the Whole Person Revolution podcast and the Believe! with Doug DeVos podcast.
+He has also appeared on the Mitch Albom radio show, the Whole Person Revolution podcast the Believe! with Doug DeVos podcast, and Malcolm Gladwell's Revisionist History podcast.
+In 2024, Scogin became a regular contributor to Forbes, where he writes a column on education and leadership.

-Advisory Roles
+Advisory roles

 Matthew Scogin is chair of the Michigan Intercollegiate Athletic Association, and serves on the boards of the Michigan Colleges Alliance and Restore NYC.